Templates for Router Success

 Template guide bushings turn your router into a pattern follower.
 A guide consists of a round plate that attaches to the router subbase and a tube, or bushing, that protrudes below.
 The cutting end of the bit projects through the bushing, and the outer rim of the bushing rides along the edge of the template.

-Template guides come in two basic styles, as shown at left.
+Template guides come in two basic styles, as shown at below.
 The most common type screws into place and fits a wide range of router brands and models.
 The other clicks neatly into place-but fits only Bosch routers.
 In both styles, you can buy several sizes of bushings to correspond with router bits of various diameters.

 A plunge router does a great job in template work, and becomes especially valuable when you want to save both the "positive" shape that you cut out and the "negative" shape that's left behind.
 We'll return to that concept in a minute.